Wednesday, September 20, 2023

 The World Until Yesterday - Jared Diamond

 I’ve already said that Jared Diamond is one of my favorite authors and popular science writers.
-I don’t need to say it again, and by doing that I’ve basically said that again.
+I don’t need to say it again, and by doing that I’ve basically said it again.
 No problem: he deserves it.

 Diamond’s works are the ones I would have liked to read when I was at school.
 I think he also writes young readers editions.
 Some of his lessons would do great as schoolbook chapters.